Trying to find the very best golf courses in the West Country?

-As the West Country golf travel specialists we felt it was our duty to bring you our top 10 courses to play in the South West.
-(Devon, Cornwall & Somerset).
+Perhaps you are planning a golf break, society day or event and looking for the finest tracks in the region?
+Either way, as the West Country golf travel specialists, we felt it was our duty to bring you our top 10 courses to play in the South West (Devon, Cornwall & Somerset).

 Top 10 golf courses in South West England

 In at 10 and giving an indication of how strong this top 10 is.
 Weston Super Mare Golf Club is a traditional links set behind the dunes on the south side of Weston.

 The protection from the wind afforded by the dunes for the first 6 holes gives a false sense of calm.
 However rest assured that the wind is likely swirling above, ready to knock any ball from its intended flight path!

 Host to the 2016 Somerset County Championship, Weston is a relatively flat, easy walking links which will test your accuracy, short game and creativity.
 Littered with pot bunkers, tight fairways and undulating greens it has proved an enjoyable challenge for professionals and amateurs alike for over 125 years.